react-declarative/react-declarative/README.md

 4. **Maintainable**

 Write code without going into [technical debt](https://en.wikipedia.org/wiki/Technical_debt).
 The big diffrence with [jsonforms](https://jsonforms.io/docs/#how-does-it-work) is you actually write less code cause you don't need `data schema`.
-In `react-declarative` all validations are build into `ui schema`, so backend endpoint can be changed partially if some properties are unused ([PATCH method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH))
+In `react-declarative` all validations are build into `ui schema`, so backend endpoint can be changed partially if some properties are unused (see [PATCH method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH))

 5. **Reliable**